wecountproject/covid-assessment-centres/README.md

 ## Repository Structure

+Datasets are organized in directory by ownership and provenance.

+`latest.json` in the root directory indicates the latest dataset used by [the WeCount project](https://wecount.inclusivedesign.ca/)

-* `/ODS_datasets` directory: contains all versions of COVID-19 assessment centre locations fetched from [Ontario Open Data Service](https://data.ontario.ca/dataset/covid-19-assessment-centre-locations).
+* `/ODS` directory: contains all versions of COVID-19 assessment centre locations fetched from [Ontario Open Data Service](https://data.ontario.ca/dataset/covid-19-assessment-centre-locations).

-* `/merged_datasets` directory: contains all versions of merged datasets.
+* `/WeCount` directory: contains all datasets used by [the WeCount project](https://wecount.inclusivedesign.ca/).

-* `latest.csv`: a copy of the latest merged dataset from `/merged_datasets` directory.
-It provides a common endpoint for accessing the latest data set.
+* `latest.json`: a JSON schema that indicates the latest dataset used by [the WeCount project](https://wecount.inclusivedesign.ca/).

 ## License